alexander-brett/alexander-brett.github.io/_posts/2014-08-19-Javascript-for-SFDC-Deployments.md

 ---
 #Writing Salesforce ant deployment tasks using Javascript

-The Force.com deployment tool is a .jar file defining some extra tasks such as sf:deploy and sf:retrieve.
+The Force.com deployment tool is a .jar file defining some extra tasks such as `sf:deploy` and `sf:retrieve`.
 Examining the example build.xml file we see several calls of the form:

 ~~~xml
 <sf:retrieve